How To Pay Off Credit Card Debt

 How much credit card debt is too much?

 There isn't a definitive answer to this question.
-Various factors can indicate when your credit card debt is too high, such as when you have difficulty making the minimum payments due or when you frequently use one credit card to pay off another.
-These are three possible ways to determine whether you might have too much credit card debt:
+Various factors can indicate that your credit card debt is too high, such as when you start having difficulty making minimum payments or start using one credit card to pay off another.
+These are three possible ways to determine if you might have too much credit card debt:

-- Your debt-to-income ratio exceeds 36%: This ratio compares your monthly average credit card debt to your gross income.
+- Your debt-to-income ratio exceeds 36%: This ratio compares your monthly average debt, including your credit cards, to your monthly gross income.
 Ideally, you want to keep your DTI ratio below 36%.

 Summary of how to pay off credit card debt

-Make sure to do thorough research when looking for a solution, and always read the fine print when signing up for any program.
+Make sure to do thorough research when looking for a solution, and always read the fine print when signing up for any new financial product or advisory program.
 By taking these steps, you'll be well on your way to paying off your credit card debt.